 If the complaint is made in person, the member of staff who handles the initial contact will try to establish whether it is a simple matter that can be resolved straight away.

-If it cannot be resolved straight away, the individual shall be asked to send the complaint in writing to the Medical Administration Manager and will be provided with a copy of the ROC Complaints Procedure Patient Information Leaflet.
+If it cannot be resolved straight away, the individual shall be asked to send the complaint in writing to the Feedback Administrator and will be provided with a copy of the ROC Complaints Procedure Patient Information Leaflet.
 A complaint in writing includes email format.

 A written acknowledgment of the complaint will be sent to the complainant within 3 working days.
 The acknowledgement will contain a summary of the complaint and an outline regarding the purpose of the procedure.

-The Medical Administration Manager will inform the Management of the department concerned, and Management will begin an investigation of the facts surrounding the complaint.
+The Feedback Administrator will inform the Management of the department concerned, and Management will begin an investigation of the facts surrounding the complaint.

 Management may consult ROC Clinic’s Responsible Officer at any stage for advice on dealing with the matter.